 An introduction to the methodology of experimental economics and its application to issues such as decision-making under uncertainty, auctions, and public goods.
 Also an introduction to behavioral economics as a relatively new area of economic research.

 ECON427: Experimental Economics

-Prerequisite: Minimum grade of C- in ECON326; and 1 course with a minimum grade of C- from (ECON321, STAT400).
-Restriction: Must be in a major within the BSOS-Economics department.
-Credit only granted for: ECON398X or ECON427.
+Minimum grade of C- in ECON326; and 1 course with a minimum grade of C- from (ECON321, STAT400).
+Restriction: Must be in Economics Bachelor of Science program.
+Credit Only Granted for: ECON398X or ECON427.
 Formerly: ECON398X.

 Grading Method: Regular , Pass-Fail , Audit